peberanek/ai-sandbox/README.md

 > [!NOTE]
 > Regular **e‑INFRA CZ** services are not intended for processing sensitive or confidential data.
 For such use cases, a dedicated environment — for example, a variant of the [SensitiveCloud](https://docs.cerit.io/en/docs/sensitivecloud/account) — would be required.

-Alternatively, large providers such as [Microsoft Azure](https://ai.azure.com/), [Google Cloud](https://cloud.google.com/vertex-ai) (available through [OCRE](https://www.e-infra.cz/novinky/cloudove-sluzby-k-dispozici-uzivatelum-cesnet-prostrednictvim-ramcovych-smluv-ocre)), or platforms like [OpenRouter](https://openrouter.ai/) also offer model inference services.
-However, their suitability — particularly in terms of data privacy and security — should be carefully evaluated.
+Alternatively, large providers such as [Microsoft Azure](https://ai.azure.com/) , [Google Cloud](https://cloud.google.com/vertex-ai) (available through [OCRE](https://www.e-infra.cz/novinky/cloudove-sluzby-k-dispozici-uzivatelum-cesnet-prostrednictvim-ramcovych-smluv-ocre)), and platforms like OpenRouter also offer model inference services.
+Their suitability — particularly regarding data privacy and security — remains a topic for future evaluation.

 ## Roadmap